getnamo/SocketIOClient-Unreal/README.md

 SIOComponent->AddressAndPort = FString("http://127.0.0.1:3000"); //change your address
 ```

-You can also connect at your own time of choosing by disabling auto-connect and connecting either to the default address or one of your choosing
+You can also connect at your own time by disabling auto-connect and connecting either to the default address or a custom one

 ```
 //you can also disable auto connect and connect it at your own time via